This is a working document that will be regularly reviewed as more data becomes availableV8

 • Registered as a company

-Job outcomes (multiple)1Total number of jobs gained by people accessing the service.
+Total job outcomes (includes multiple jobs for the same individual)Total number of jobs gained by unemployed people accessing the service.
 This could include second or third jobs, or multiple part-time jobs.

-Record number of outcomes using IPS Grow data tool, local data tool or caseload summaries
+Record number of outcomes using IPS Grow Data Tool, local data tool or caseload summaries.

 Sustainment